The Liouville property for groups acting on rooted trees

 \section{Introduction}

 Groups acting on rooted trees are a source of finitely generated groups with a number of interesting properties concerning amenability, growth and random walks.
-They also arise in connection with holomorphic dynamics and the associated study of fractal geometry \cite{Nek05}.
-An important special case is automaton groups.
-These have been a source of many interesting examples, such as the Grigorchuk group of intermediate growth \cite{Grigorchuk83}; Gupta-Sidki examples of finitely generated torsion p-groups \cite{Gupta-Sidki}, Hanoi Tower groups \cite{Hanoi} iterated monodromy groups such as the Basilica group \cite{Basilica} and more.
-See also \cite{Nek05, Nek11} for a survey of the topic and literature.
+An important special case are automata groups.
+These include the Grigorchuk group of intermediate growth \cite{Grigorchuk83}, Gupta and Sidki's examples of finitely generated torsion $p$-groups \cite{Gupta-Sidki}, the Hanoi Tower groups \cite{Hanoi}, the Basilica group \cite{Basilica} and iterated monodromy groups arising from holomorphic dynamics: see \cite{Nek05, Nek11} for a survey of the topic and literature.